Giovanni II Valente: A doge at war

 After the death of his predecessor, Giovanni I da Murta, a short crisis of succession ensued.
 The popolani supported Luchino Fieschi while the patricians and the partisans of the late doge backed his son, Tommaso da Murta.
 Giovanni Valente finally emerged as a candidate of compromise and was elected on 9 January 1350.

 When Valente abandoned the careful foreign policy of his predecessor and tried to expel entirely the Venetians from the Black Sea, the tension between Genoa and Venice erupted into open warfare, the "War of the Straits".
 Each navy plundered the merchant fleets of the opposing side in the Eastern Mediterranean.
-Venice formed an alliance with Byzantium and the kingdom of Aragon, forcing the Genoese to seek the support of the Ottomans.
+Venice formed an alliance with Byzantium and the Crown of Aragon, forcing the Genoese to seek the support of the Ottomans.
 On 17 November 1350, to pay for the expenses of the war, the Republic had to levy a forced-loan of 300,000 lire at an interest of 10% from an association of creditors known as the Compera imposita per gerra Venetorum.

 On 9 March 1352 the Genoese fleet, under the command of Paganino Doria, won a naval victory at the Battle of the Bosporus against the coalition near Constantinople.
 The following year, in August, near Alghero, on the island of Sardinia, the Genoese navy, under Antonio de' Grimaldi was crushed by the Venetians.